-We know navigating mental health and the impact of your diagnosis can be difficult, perhaps even more so after the challenges of a global pandemic.
+We know navigating mental health and the impact of your diagnosis can be more than difficult.
+It can be impossible to explain.
 Professional support is available however this may not be easily accessible for everyone and may depend on where you live.
 We have therefore put together some suggestions and useful links to help you access a range of mental health and wellbeing resources.

 NHS (National Health Service) has a range of general resources around wellbeing and including an Apps library too

 Mindfulness is the practice of being present and aware of our thoughts and feelings as they happen moment to moment (ref NHS).
 It is used in therapy as a way of focusing on awareness whilst acknowledging and accepting the thoughts, feelings and body language that comes along with it.
 With it comes the understanding of relaxation and breathing techniques that can help us feel calmer (also provided through other tools as well) and there are a wide range of resources (and apps) available that promote mindfulness.
 We have included a short list as a starting point.

 The Oxford Mindfulness Centre has a mission “to reduce suffering, promote resilience and realise human potential across the lifespan through mindfulness” they have a range of resources including videos and blogs

 A key name in Mindfulness practice is Jon Kabat-Zinn and you can find some of his resources (available for a fee) including guided Mindfulness Meditation here

 Specialist psychological therapy – speak to your Gynaecologist to refer you to a Psychologist with expertise in MRKH/women’s health

 Other psychology therapy/counselling services e.g. NHS IAPT services – GP or self-referral.
 Visit NHS for more information.